Experiences in Outsourcing Purchase-to-Pay Process Areas

 - Verify Statement of Procedures encompass all detailed steps for all transactions with screen prints at a country level

-- Retain outsourced employees through at least one month after go live with retention bonuses
+- Retain outsourced employees for at least one month after going live with retention bonuses

 - Maintain Subject Matter Experts in key areas

-- Review, interview and approve all transition, outsource management and key position hires
+- Review, interview and approve all transitions, outsource the management and key position hires

 - Hold daily update meetings during onsite knowledge transfer, weekly at go live, and monthly governance meetings with an annual onsite

-- One for one outsource to outsourced employee is not realistic.
+- One-for-one outsourcing to outsourced employees is not realistic.
 A bench/buffer is required especially in the beginning and smaller ongoing due to attrition

 - In the beginning, management of the outsourcer at the micro level is required